Anorov/cloudflare-scrape/README.md

 cloudflare-scrape
 =================

-A simple Python module to bypass Cloudflare's anti-bot page (also known as "I'm Under Attack Mode", or IUAM), implemented as a [Requests](https://github.com/kennethreitz/requests) adapter.
+A simple Python module to bypass Cloudflare's anti-bot page (also known as "I'm Under Attack Mode", or IUAM), implemented with [Requests](https://github.com/kennethreitz/requests).
 Cloudflare changes their techniques periodically, so I will update this repo frequently.

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.